Vavius/moai-ide/README.md

 * Color console output with timestamps
 * Limited modules support - no sound, box2d, http-task.
 I'll be adding those soon

+### Roadmap
+What is missing:
+* Hmm, the Editor itself is pretty missing.
+Currently, this is just a Python-Qt MOAI Host
+*

 ### Setup
 Since all used technologies are cross platform in nature this thing should work on Windows, Linux, OS X without problems.